moode-player/docs/protodac_tda1387_x8.md

 # 3. Component parts

-Component parts for the DAC are readily available from various suppliers but since the Philips TDA1387 chips are not produced anymore the 8 x parallel chip module long term availability cannot be guaranteed.
+Component parts for the DAC are readily available from various suppliers but since the Philips TDA1387 chips are not produced anymore the 8 x Parallel Chip Module long term availability cannot be guaranteed.

+## 3.1 TDA1387 x 8 Module

+The TDA1387 Integrated Circuit (IC) chips on the module are configured in parallel with decoupling capacitors and pin 7 capacitors.

+The chips are used and originate from the overseas chip-pull industry.
+Generally they are of high quality but since they are used there is a greater probability of receiving a defective part compared to new parts.

-## 3.1 Current to Voltage (I/V) resistors
+## 3.2 Current to Voltage (I/V) resistors

 ### Resistor type